Team 45 45 League

 • Deliberate disconnections may be subject to forfeiture of the game, regardless of the position.

 • Avoid These.
-These actions do not cause immediate loss, but are examples of problems that will be considered by the TD if an adjudication becomes necessary (Two occurrences of “partial blame” constitute “full blame”):
+These actions do not cause immediate loss, but are examples of problems that will be considered by the TD if an adjudication becomes necessary (Two occurrences of “ partial blame” constitute “full blame”):

-• Missing the first contact deadline
+• Missing the first offer deadline

 • A response taking more than 24 hours